carpentries-incubator/reproducible-publications-quarto/_episodes/09-github.md

 objectives:
 - "Authenticate with Github."
 - "Connecting your project to Github."
+- "Make changes locally and push them to Github."

 keypoints:
 - Setting up R Studio to authenticate with Github using SSH Keys.